Inter-Korean summits: May 2018 summit

 On 26 May 2018, Kim and Moon met again in the Joint Security Area.
 The meeting took two hours, and unlike other summits it had not been publicly announced beforehand.

 September 2018 summit

-On 13 August, Blue House announced that South Korea's President will be attending the third inter-Korean summit with leader Kim Jong-un at Pyongyang on 18–20 September.
-The agenda would be finding the strategy of the breakthrough in its hampered talks with U.S and solution for the denuclearization on the Korean peninsula.
+On 13 August, Blue House announced that South Korea's president attended the third inter-Korean summit with leader Kim Jong Un in Pyongyang on 18–20 September.
+The agenda would be finding the strategy of the breakthrough in its hampered talks with U.S. and solution for the denuclearization on the Korean peninsula.